-Ron and WHO of R&D Adams Farm located in the Town of Randolph, NY
+Ron and David of R&D Adams Farm located in the Town of Randolph, NY

 R&D Adams Farm is a 4th generation farm founded by the late Burton Adams in 1946.
 The farm was purchased by Burton’s son Ronald Adams in 1961, which at the time consisted of 38 milking cows.

 Ron continues to be an integral part of the daily operation of the farm today, along with Ron’s son David and grandsons Bryan and Bradley.
 The farm has evolved extensively over the years, and today consists of around 1750 milking cows and 2800 acres of working cropland.
 The farm recently installed an entirely new barn and milking center, consisting of a rotary milking parlor that can milk up to 80 cows at a time.

 R&D Adams Dairy has actively implemented a number of practices on their farm to minimize environmental impacts from their operation.
 The farm works closely with the Cattaraugus County Soil & Water Conservation District and various partner agencies and organizations through the Agricultural Environmental Management program to identify and address potential environmental concerns.
 In addition, they work with the Western NY Crop Management Association to balance nutrient applications such as livestock manure & fertilizer to maintain & improve soil health and reduce the potential for nutrient runoff and leaching into surface and groundwater.
 Practices implemented include barnyard runoff management, manure storage, silage runoff control & management, cover crops, and numerous others.

 Jacob of Valley View Cheese located in the Town of Leon, NY